jwstwfss/NIRCam-line-finding/README.md

 n = skip to next brightest line found in this object

+p = skip to previous brightest line found in this object

 2gauss = double gaussian profile for the line being fitted

 1gauss = option to go back to 1 gaussian fit after selecting 2 gaussian fit